Diocese of Superior: 1800 to 1900

 Catholic jurisdiction for the new Wisconsin Territory passed to the Diocese of Bardstown in 1808, then the Diocese of Cincinnati in 1826.
 The first new Catholic church in the Wisconsin area in over 100 years was constructed in Fort Howard in 1825.
 Its parishioners included many French Canadians living in the settlement.

-In 1833, the new Diocese of Detroit assumed jurisdiction over the area.
-In 1836, Reverend Frederic Baraga arrived at La Pointe and built a log church to re-established St. Joseph's Parish.
+In 1833, the new Diocese of Detroit assumed jurisdiction over the Wisconsin area.
+In 1836, Frederic Baraga arrived at La Pointe and built a log church to re-established St. Joseph's Parish.
 His congregation of Native American converts and French fur traders grew rapidly.
 In 1838, Baraga built a larger church at La Pointe, on the location of St. Joseph's Catholic Church.
-St. Joseph's is the oldest continually operating church in Wisconsin.

 In November 1843, Pope Gregory XVI erected the Diocese of Milwaukee, taking its territory from the Diocese of Detroit.
 The new diocese covered all of the Wisconsin Territory, including part of present-day Minnesota.
 Wisconsin achieved statehood in 1848.
 Pope Pius IX established the Diocese of Lacrosse and the Diocese of Green Bay in 1868, taking the northwest Wisconsin counties from the Diocese of Milwaukee.